benfraser16/FraserAndThomasCapstone/README.md

 https://drive.google.com/file/d/1M5N1nZfQiK4Uh5hjqsYYFi55YHTA6PLd/view?usp=drive_link

 Please note that the dataset may be large, and you may need a Google account to download it.
+Once downloaded, save this to your local computer and edit the path to your specific path.